jundalisay/superb/content/en/social/economics/principles/part-1/chapter-01b.md

 But the word 'enlightened' is also unclear.
 Is stealing $1 more enlightened than stealing $1,000?
 Is destroying a forest to build houses for the poor less enlightened than preserving it to reduce CO2 and global warming?

-{{< img src="https://sorasystem.sirv.com/graphics/mat2.png" alt="Pantrynomic network of needs" cap="Our pantrynomic network of needs starts with the metaphysical center that branches out into physical needs.
+{{< img src="https://sorasystem.sirv.com/graphics/mat2.png" alt="Supereconomic network of needs" cap="Our Supereconomic network of needs starts with the metaphysical center that branches out into physical needs.
 The core of this metaphysical center is The Tao or svadharma of that discrete entity.
 You can think of this as Maslow's hierarchy pyramid viewed from the top" >}}

-{{< img src="https://sorasystem.sirv.com/graphics/mat3.png" alt="Pantrynomic hierarchy of needs" cap="Our pantrynomic hierarchy of needs goes down or outwards onto the material areas and onto the Tao of other people or entities.
-In this way, pantrynomic systems are harmonious, scalable, and non-conflicting" >}}
+{{< img src="https://sorasystem.sirv.com/graphics/mat3.png" alt="Supereconomic hierarchy of needs" cap="Our Supereconomic hierarchy of needs goes down or outwards onto the material areas and onto the Tao of other people or entities.
+In this way, supereconomic systems are harmonious, scalable, and non-conflicting" >}}

 To get rid of this ambiguity, we change the word 'interest' into 'purpose' in order to focus on the end goal.
 If the end is agreeable, then the means must be agreeable too (Hume, Book 3).
 Thus, a banker's purpose in life is to do banking.
 But it wouldn't be so easy to say that a bank robber's life-purpose is to rob banks since everyone feels that robbing is wrong and therefore cannot be a life goal.
 Who would ever honestly say that his soul exists on Earth to rob banks?
 Stealing might be a life goal of other animal species, but it would result in a them having a totally different hierarchy of needs.